Beau

 Because his infection is resistant, he will need ongoing nebulizer treatments to keep his breathing comfortable, and he must be housed as a single rabbit for everyone's safety.
 Beau also occasionally develops mild eye weepiness, which is easily managed with routine cleanings and drops when needed.

 Despite his medical challenges, Beau is truly an incredible guy.
-He takes his treatments like a champ, stays cheerful, and has plenty of energy to spare.
-In his foster home, he zooms around happily and thumps proudly-his own way of announcing himself.
+He handles his treatments like a champ, maintains a cheerful attitude, and still has plenty of energy to spare.
+In his foster home, he happily zooms around and thumps proudly-his own way of announcing himself.
+Beau may be slow to trust and often hides at first, but he is not aggressive; he simply needs time, patience, and consistency to feel safe.
+Once that trust is earned, his affectionat

 How To Adopt